silash35/model-library/models/mechanical/inverted-pendulum/README.md

 1. Define the coordinates of the pendulum mass

+   We choose the generalized coordinates:

+   - $x(t)$: horizontal displacement of the cart from an inertial reference point.
+   - $\theta(t)$: pendulum angle, with the convention that $\theta = 0$ corresponds to the **upright** (unstable) equilibrium.

+   The pendulum is modeled as a rigid rod of mass $m_p$, with its center of mass located at a distance $L$ from the pivot point.
+   The pivot itself moves horizontally with the cart, so its instantaneous position is: $(x,\, 0)$

-   The rod forms a right triangle from the pivot to the pendulum center of mass having length $L$.
-Therefore the position of the pendulum's center of mass in the inertial frame is:
+   From the pivot, the position of the pendulum’s center of mass in the inertial frame is given by:

    $`x_p = x + L \cdot \sin(\theta)`$